timothyliutl/math-animations/README.md

 # Manim Animations

 ## Introduction
 This is the code I used to produce my manim animations.
+The goal of this project is for me to practice using Manim as well as producing visuals that may be helpful when learning calculus.

 ## How to Run
 The codebase uses Manim Community Edition 0.16.0.
 An installation guide can be found in the following link: https://docs.manim.community/en/stable/installation.html